 Riding a stationary bike also negates a key benefit of outdoor cycling: balance.
-“I see a lot of indoor-cycling enthusiasts who can barely ride an outside bike because it’s too hard,” Minardi says.
-“If you’re going to ride a bike, an outdoor bike is best.
-Not only do you get some fresh air, you’re also practicing balance.”
+The Arthritis Foundation recommends indoor cycling for those with balance problems.
+"I see a lot of indoor-cycling enthusiasts who can barely ride an outside bike because it's too hard," Minardi says.
+"If you're going to ride a bike, an outdoor bike is best.
+Not only do you get some fresh air, you're also practicing balance."
 This helps bolster the body against the effects of aging.

 When Is Indoor Cycling OK?

-While neither Walsh nor Minardi would recommend an indoor-cycling class, that doesn’t mean a bike is all bad.
-First off, any kind of movement is better than no movement, and there are benefits to stationary cycling.
+While neither Walsh nor Minardi would recommend an indoor-cycling class, that doesn't mean a bike is all bad.
+First off, any kind of movement is better than no movement, and there are benefits of spinning everyday.
 So when is it a good idea to include indoor cycling in your routine?

 Walsh wants to be clear: Exercise is important, including indoor cycling.
 "I do think that Spin classes today have done a great job with building community and making class training more exciting than ever, but I think they should be secondary to strength training," Walsh says.

 If your body moves well and your back, hamstrings and glutes are strong, then there will be less risk of injury, and the benefits from Spin will be greater, Walsh adds.
 "Strength training should be the primary form of exercise, laying the proper foundation before all forms of conditioning."